BlackHole1/vue-array/README.md

 [中文文档](https://github.com/BlackHole1/vue-array/blob/master/README-zh.md)

-> Use this package to manipulate the array.
+Use this package to manipulate the array.
 Vue can monitor the changes in the array

+> If you can, you can use the `Vue.set` method.

 ## install